Daniel Zueras: Biography

 Born in Zaragoza on November 13, 1980, he started to show his interest in music as a child.
 Son of a commercial agent and a cook, he studied music theory and piano.
 He loves running but, above all, singing.
 Before entering Operación Triunfo in 2006, he worked as a waiter in the weekends at a theater in Zaragoza, but has always wished to devote himself to music.
 One of his idols is Mariah Carey.

 Operación Triunfo

 In 2006, Zueras auditioned for Operación Triunfo in Barcelona, where he passed all the tests until he was admitted as one of the 20 finalists who would perform on Gala 0 of the show with presenter Jesús Vázquez.

-From the very beginning Zueras stood out among his mates at the academy for his sweet voice, singing Pop music and Ballads, with numbers like "Otra Vez", by Coti and Paulina Rubio, "Unchained Melody", by The Righteous Brothers, "Last Christmas" by George Michael, "Blue Velvet" by Bobby Vinton or "Me & Mrs. Jones" by Billy Paul, among others.
+Zueras stood out among his peers at the academy, singing Pop music and Ballads, with numbers like "Otra Vez", by Coti and Paulina Rubio, "Unchained Melody", by The Righteous Brothers, "Last Christmas" by George Michael, "Blue Velvet" by Bobby Vinton or "Me & Mrs. Jones" by Billy Paul, among others.

 Zueras finished in second place, ahead of Leo and only a few votes behind Lorena Gómez, winner of the contest.